xmindflow/Awesome-Implicit-Neural-Representations-in-Medical-imaging/README.md

      - 🗓️ Publication Date: *11th May.
 2022*
      - 🧑‍🔬 Authors: *Luke Lozenski, Mark A. Anastasio, Umberto Villa*
      - 📄 [PDF](https://arxiv.org/abs/2205.05585)
-     - 📌 Highlight: The "Partition of Unity Network" (POUnet) is employed as a specialized neural field architecture to reconstruct dynamic biomedical images, which allows it to represent the images that are piecewise continuous and differentiable.
-The method can optimize against indirect and possibly noisy measurements, ensuring enhanced accuracy in dynamically evolving imaging scenarios.
+     - 📌 Highlight: The "Partition of Unity Network" (POUnet) is employed as a specialized neural field architecture to reconstruct dynamic biomedical images, which allows it to optimize against indirect and possibly noisy measurements, ensuring enhanced accuracy in dynamically evolving imaging scenarios.

 41. 📜 **Going Off-Grid: Continuous Implicit Neural Representations for 3D Vascular Modeling**